LeetLLM

 Low loss, poor response qualityWrong target-span mask or noisy accepted rowsRender one batch with visible labels and inspect rejected data.

-Here is a minimal deployment manifest check.
-It can't measure model quality, but it prevents shipping an endpoint whose serialization contract is known to differ from the fine-tuning run.
+This minimal deployment manifest check can't measure model quality, but it prevents shipping an endpoint whose serialization contract is known to differ from the fine-tuning run.

 audit-serving-contract.py